The Lighthouse (2019 film): Casting

-The film stars Willem Dafoe and Robert Pattinson, who both separately approached Robert Eggers to express their enthusiasm for The Witch and their desire to collaborate.
-Pattinson and Eggers originally met to discuss Pattinson portraying a Victorian socialite in an unrelated project, but Pattinson passed because he believed the role would fail to challenge his acting ability.
+The film stars Willem Dafoe and Robert Pattinson, who individually approached Robert Eggers to express their willingness to collaborate.
+Pattinson originally met Eggers to discuss an offer to portray a Victorian socialite in an unrelated project, but Pattinson passed because he believed the role would fail to challenge his acting ability.
 His next meeting with Eggers took place once he finished reading The Lighthouse's completed script, and during the conversation Pattinson showed Eggers a clip of an intoxicated man screaming "I am a demon" to convey this understanding of the director's vision.

-Eggers' initial film proposals with Dafoe were also not fruitful.
-Dafoe and Pattinson had met at a party, and Pattinson's participation in The Lighthouse was used as a selling point in pitches to Dafoe.
-When they met in person to discuss the project, the director was plainspoken in the conversation.
-Dafoe recalled: "There was no discussion.
+Eggers's initial film proposals with Dafoe were also not fruitful.
+Dafoe and Pattinson had met at a party, and Pattinson's participation in The Lighthouse was used as enticement in pitches to Dafoe.
+When they met in person to discuss the project, Dafoe recalled the director was plainspoken in the conversation: "There was no discussion.
 'This is the way we're going to do this.
 My way or the highway.'
 That's very unusual, especially for a two-hander, for a director to say, 'This is the way I see it.
 Yes or no?'"

-In February 2018, it was announced that Dafoe, and then Pattinson, had been cast in the film.
+Details about the film's cast of actors and producers were revealed in the media by February 2018.
 To prepare for their respective roles, each actor employed different techniques at the rehearsals.
 Dafoe, citing his theater background with the experimental troupe The Wooster Group, drew from his spontaneous acting style in rehearsals, whereas Pattinson planned his rehearsing from the discussion of the script.

-Anya Taylor-Joy, who starred in Eggers' directorial debut The Witch, was eager to work with him again and asked if she could play the mermaid.
+Anya Taylor-Joy, who starred in Eggers's directorial debut The Witch, was eager to work with him again and asked if she could play the mermaid.
 Eggers replied that there was not a role for her and she "really should not be this particular mermaid".
 Taylor-Joy then jokingly suggested that she could play a seagull instead.